MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 ![predefined environment variables](css-env-variables.svg)

-We propose the addition of 6 pre-defined CSS environment variables `viewport-segment-width`, `viewport-segment-height`, `viewport-segment-top`, `viewport-segment-left`, `viewport-segment-bottom`, `viewport-segment-right`.
-Web developers can utilize those variables to calculate each screen segment size at both landscape and portrait orientations, as well as place content within the viewport with these variables.
-While the viewport segments media query guarantees there is only a single hinge and two screen segments, developers must not take a dependency that each screen segment is 50% of the viewport height or width, as that is not always the case (see above example of `vertical-viewport-segments` where portions of the top display are consumed by browser UI).
+6 pre-defined CSS environment variables `viewport-segment-width`, `viewport-segment-height`, `viewport-segment-top`, `viewport-segment-left`, `viewport-segment-bottom`, `viewport-segment-right` will added, and web developers can utilize those variables to calculate each screen segment size at both landscape and portrait orientations, as well as place content within the viewport with these variables.
+While the viewport segments media query can detect if there is only a single hinge and two screen segments, developers must not take a dependency that each screen segment is 50% of the viewport height or width, as that is not always the case (see above example of `vertical-viewport-segments` where portions of the top display are consumed by browser UI).

 The values of these variables are CSS pixels, and are relative to the layout viewport (i.e. are in the [client coordinates, as defined by CSSOM Views](https://drafts.csswg.org/cssom-view/#dom-mouseevent-clientx)).
 When evaluated when not in one of the spanning states, these values will be treated as if they don't exist, and use the fallback value as passed to the `env()` function.